 In the 1890s, Winchester made two types of center-fire rifles: classic lever action guns that used fat, low-velocity bullets, and the single shot 1885 series low/high walls that fired larger rounds.
 The company needed a repeater that could compete with the new, inexpensive, bolt-action rifles being made by Mauser, Steyr, and others.
 These ‘bolt guns’ fired full-sized smokeless powder rounds at high velocity and fed from internal box magazines that held a reserve of cartridges.
 Winchester didn’t have anything comparable with this combination of features, so they turned to their in-house genius, John Browning.

-John Moses Browning breathed life into the gun that would later become the Winchester Model 1895.
 Taking the same general concept that he used for the super strong locking-block action on his Model 1886 lever gun as a starting point, Browning removed the tubular magazine, added a box mag, and changed the feeding system to match.
-This action loaded from the top and was rear loacking.
+This action loaded from the top and was rear locking.
 With new cartridges in mind, he reinforced the action even further.

 The 1886 was a beast of a buffalo gun, firing blackpowder .45-70 and .50 Express rounds, but it was handicapped by its magazine.
 With the new box magazine design and long action, the 1895 could handle just about any full-sized rifle pointed round (e.g. .30-06) of its day.
 This was a marked difference from the other lever-actions of the time whose tubular magazines left them capable of shooting only low-pressure round nosed bullets such as the .30-30.